BrendanGasparin/BrendanGasparin/README.md

 [Rock Paper Scissors](https://brendangasparin.github.io/rock-paper-scissors/): Rock, Paper, Scissors written in HTML, CSS, and JavaScript.
 [Berzerk clone](https://scratch.mit.edu/projects/984200658/): A clone of 1980 video game Berzerk, made with MIT's Scratch platform and my own art assets.
-[Griffin Flight Simulator](https://scratch.mit.edu/projects/679806917/): A side-scrolling bullet hell game I made on using Scratch.
+[Griffin Flight Simulator](https://scratch.mit.edu/projects/679806917/): A side-scrolling game I made using Scratch.
 [Scratch's Big Adventure](https://scratch.mit.edu/projects/392011129/): The first full game I ever made in Scratch.

 ---

 ## I'm currently working on:
-[Google Cybersecurity Professional certificate](https://www.coursera.org/professional-certificates/google-cybersecurity): I am training to become a cybersecurity professional.
+[100 Days of Code](https://github.com/BrendanGasparin/100-days-of-code/blob/main/log.md): A challenge in which you must code for at least one hour every day, tweet your progress and log it on Github, and encourage at least two other participants a day who are using the #100DaysOfCode hashtag on Twitter/X.
 [CS50x](https://pll.harvard.edu/course/cs50-introduction-computer-science): I am taking Hardvard's CS50x course online, as it is an excellent way to brush up on C, Python, SQL, and web development languages, as well as general data structures and algorithms.
-[100 Days of Code](https://github.com/BrendanGasparin/100-days-of-code/blob/main/log.md): A challenge in which you must code for at least one hour every day, tweet your progress and log it on Github, and encourage at least two other participants a day who are using the #100DaysOfCode hashtag on Twitter/X.
+[Google Cybersecurity Professional certificate](https://www.coursera.org/professional-certificates/google-cybersecurity): I am training to become a cybersecurity professional.
 [PHP Social Network](https://github.com/BrendanGasparin/php-social-network): A free and open source social network web application written in HTML, CSS, JavaScript, AJAX, PHP, and SQL.
 [Tic-Tac-Toe](https://github.com/BrendanGasparin/c-tic-tac-toe): I'm writing a Tic-Tac-Toe game in the C language.
 Two player games are implemented, but I want to create an AI player with various difficulty levels.